MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 -   Estimate the number of records in the system
 -   How to narrow the records selected to improve app performance and user adoption

 # Exercise \#1: Create Staff Canvas App

 **Objective:** In this exercise, you will create a canvas app from a template and then modify it to include required data.

 ## Task \#1: Create Canvas App

-In this task, you will create a canvas app using the phone layout template based on Common Data Service.
-Using Visits as a selected entity from Common Data Service, the template will generate a Gallery - View - Edit app to manage campus visits.
+In this task, you will create a canvas app using the phone layout template based on Microsoft Dataverse.
+Using Visits as a selected table from Dataverse, the template will generate a Gallery - View - Edit app to manage campus visits.

-1. Open your Campus Management solution.
+1. View the apps in your environment.

     -   Sign in to <https://make.powerapps.com>